-Gary Zenkel was promoted to President, NBC Olympics and Business, NBC Sports Group in January 2017.
-As President, NBC Olympics, he works closely with the International Olympic Committee, U.S. Olympic Committee and NBC’s distribution partners and affiliates to advance coverage, distribution and marketing while navigating the constantly changing media landscape.
-In his role as President, Business, Zenkel oversees the legal, business affairs, strategy and operations functions for NBC Sports Group, as well as the rights acquisition strategy.
+Gary Zenkel has been President, NBC Olympics, since 2005.
+As President, NBC Olympics, he oversees NBC’s Olympic business and works closely with the International Olympic Committee, U.S. Olympic Committee and NBC’s distribution partners and affiliates to advance coverage, distribution and marketing while navigating the constantly changing media landscape.
+In his position as President, Business, Zenkel oversees the legal, business affairs, strategy and operations functions for NBC Sports Group.
 He reports directly to Mark Lazarus, Chairman, NBC Broadcasting & Sports, NBCUniversal.

 Since the acquisition of NBCUniversal by Comcast in 2011, Zenkel has led two successful NBCU acquisitions of U.S. media rights to the Olympic Games.
 The first, in June 2011, awarded NBCU the rights to the Sochi 2014, Rio 2016, Pyeongchang 2018, and Tokyo 2020 Olympic and Paralympic Games.
-The second agreement was negotiated in June 2014 and granted NBCU the U.S. media rights to all Olympic and Paralympic Games through 2032, making it the longest U.S. media-rights agreement in Olympic history.
-Rio 2016 was Zenkel’s 11th Olympics.
+The second agreement was negotiated in June 2014 and granted NBCU the U.S. media rights to all Olympic Games through 2032, making it the longest U.S. media-rights agreement in Olympic history.

 Zenkel has also been instrumental in major soccer acquisitions for NBCU, including Telemundo’s exclusive Spanish-language U.S. media rights to FIFA World Cup® Soccer from 2015 through 2026, and NBC Sports Group’s three-season Premier League acquisition in 2013.